oliverjam/jaredhill-v2/src/about.md

 {% callout %}

-I’m a freelance product designer that loves complex problems and beautifully simple solutions.
+I’m a product designer that loves complex problems and beautifully simple solutions.

 {% endcallout %}

 I nerd out on products that do what users want and then get the hell out the way.
 I also strongly believe that taking the ego out of design is a necessary step to creating truly user-centric products.

-I've worked with Booking.com [Booking.com](https://www.booking.com) as a Senior Product Designer.
-Previously, I worked in consulting, where I created products for Ugandan businesspeople, thrifty Londoners, and German energy traders, for companies such as Barclays, RBS, Metlife and Omorovicza.
+I've created products for a range of users including thrifty Londoners, Ugandan businesspeople, and German energy traders, for companies such as Barclays, RBS, Metlife and Omorovicza.
+Most recently, I was Senior Product Designer at [Booking.com](https://www.booking.com).

 Right now I’m learning more about: